Personal Branding Consultant

 The biggest cause of businesses failure across any market is assumptions.
 Assumption of what your community wants and needs.

-I employ mental models to de-risk creative businesses or new creative projects for artists and creators.
+I employ mental models to de-risk creative business ideas.

 Proven models to help remove market assumptions and help clarify the vision.
 This does not guarantee success but it does diminish the chances of failure.